 To help protect the health, safety, and wellbeing of children in licensed and certified programs, reports of possible licensing or certification violations and/or alleged maltreatment are investigated.

-- To report concerns about a licensed family child care program, contact your county/tribal licensing agency.
+- To report concerns about a licensed family child care program, contact your county or tribal licensing agency.

 - To report concerns about a licensed or certified child care center, contact DHS at 651.431.6500.

 Correction Orders and Sanctions

 If a licensor determines during a visit that a provider is not in compliance licensing rules and statues, they may cite a violation and issue a correction order to the provider or program.
 Depending on the severity of the violation, or if it is a repeat violation, licensors may issue additional sanctions, including: